 top of page

 What type of Renaissance leader are you?
-A philanthropist, an evangelist, a corporate hacker, a purpose warrior, a soccer coach, a Jedi, a shaman, or a trailblazer?
+A philanthropist, an evangelist, a corporate hacker, a purpose warrior, a soccer coach, a Jedi, a seeker, or an explorer?

 I am a Montrealer in exile.
-It's been nearly four years since my wife and I dropped our suitcases in Amman; I have now lived and worked on three continents; expatriation is a humbling experience.
-Jordan is the world's second water-scarce country; planetary boundaries are no longer a fancy economic concept but a reality of my daily life.
+It's been nearly four years since my wife and I dropped our suitcases in Amman.
+I have lived and worked on three continents.
+Expatriation is a humbling experience.
+Jordan is the world's second water-scarce country, and planetary boundaries are no longer a fancy economic concept but a reality of my daily life.
 From my new friends and neighbors, I hear stories of war and forced displacement and feel the pain of their open wounds.
-Taking refuge in the ease and comfort of my privileged Western lifestyle is no longer an option; I want to do work that matters.
+Taking refuge in the ease and comfort of my privileged Western lifestyle is no longer an option.
+I want to do work that matters.
 As a leadership advisor and a coach, I impact vicariously through the leaders I serve.

 I spent the month of June back at the foot of Mount Royal, losing myself in long walks in my old neighborhoods of MileEx and le Plateau, surfing the buzz of creativity and innovation of the city, and reconnecting with the soul of the place, feet on the rock and washed by the river.
 Seeing the Biosphere on the horizon from the old port, I remembered the words of its visionary architect, Buckminster Fuller: